What You Need to Know About Stocks

 The price you will pay for a stock is the amount that the person selling the stock is willing to take in payment.
-Finance theory asserts that the price of a stock should be the The value today of a stated amount of money you receive in the future.
-It is calculated by dividing the stated amount of money by 1 + the interest rate adjusted for the length of time, t, between th...
-More of the cash flows you will receive as the owner of a stock.
+Finance theory asserts that the price of a stock should be the present value of the cash flows you will receive as the owner of a stock.

 By comparison, the cash flows to the owner of a stock are much more uncertain.
 There are two types of cash flows to the owner of a stock – dividends and the money you receive when you sell the stock.

 Dividends are amounts paid by the company to stockholders.
 Many companies pay dividends every quarter or every year.
 In most cases, the amount of these dividends stay fairly constant or increase a little bit every year.
 The company, though, is under no obligation to pay dividends and can decide at any time to stop paying them.
-As such, while many people assume that dividends will continue to be paid, there is more uncertainty in whether they will be paid than there is with A form of debt issued by government entities and corporations.
-A charge for borrowing money, most often based on a percentage of the amount owed..
+As such, while many people assume that dividends will continue to be paid, there is more uncertainty in whether they will be paid than there is with bond interest.

 Proceeds from the Sale of the Stock

 The owner of the stock will receive an amount equal to the number of shares sold times the price per share at the time of sale.
 This cash flow has two components of uncertainty to it.

 - You don’t know when you will sell it.
 You therefore don’t know for how long you need to discount this cash flow to calculate the present value.

 - It is impossible to predict the price of a stock in the future.